jmyth742/CooperativeAgents_SmartCity/README.md

 # CooperativeAgents_SmartCity
-cooperative agents in a smart city to optimise the charging time of EV
+cooperative agents in a smart city to optimise the utilisation of charging stations for EV